ue6549/video-feed-exp/AVPLAYER_PREFETCH_TESTING.md

 5. Try playing prefetched videos

 **Expected:**
-- ✅ Videos with AVPlayer prefetch: Should play from cache
+- ✅ Videos with AVPlayer prefetch: Should play from cache (2+ seconds)
 - ⚠️ Videos with manifest-only: Will show loader (no segments cached)
+- **Important:** Only videos that were actually PLAYED (not just prefetched) will play fully offline

+**Understanding Manifest-Only Prefetch:**
+- Master playlist cached ✅ (correct behavior)
+- Segments require AVPlayer to resolve variants at play time
+- This is the intended design - not a bug!
+- AVPlayer prefetch downloads segments, manifest-only caches manifest

 **Logs to Check:**
 ```